ben594/align/README.md

-Use the file `.flaskenv` for passwords/secret keys --- we are talking about passwords used to access your database server, for example (not user passwords for your website in CSV files described earlier).
+Use the file `.flaskenv` for passwords/secret keys --- we are talking about passwords used to access your database server, for example (not user passwords for your website in CSV files for loading sample database).
 This file is NOT tracked by `git` and it was automatically generated when you first ran `./install.sh`.
 Don't check it into `git` because your credentials would be exposed to everybody on GitLab if you are not careful.